 3. The one who’s hit rock bottom

-They need their brainstorming, their disruptors and their synergy.
+They need their brainstorming, their disruptors, and their synergy.
 Without a regular dose of corporate buzzwords and a weekly after-work happy hour, they’re just a shadow of themselves.
 After two days of confinement, they started brainstorming with their cat.
 And by the way, they completely disagree on the top three brands of cat food.
 That’s a subject they’ll continue to explore since their local pizza joint—the one they called eight times the night before because they were in need of social interaction—is refusing to deliver to them now.

 4. The one who’s in denial

 They’ve set up an office on the living room table, a “break room” between the sink and the washing machine…and even bought some bad coffee to remind them of the coffee from the machine at work.
 They’re the only ones who haven’t got it that social distancing is an excuse to sleep in and so they still get up every morning at 7.30.
 Just like before.
-After their shower, they choose a tie that goes with their shirt and prepare a packed lunch.
+After their shower, they choose a tie that goes with their shirt and prepares a packed lunch.
 That’s a packed lunch they’ll eat cold, in front of the computer, with plastic cutlery.
 Old habits are hard to break.
 You suspect they might have even looked for an “open space sounds” playlist on Youtube, which can have anything from the sound of gentle chatter to the clashing of cups, to supply a backing track for their day.